Skip to content ↓

 Students are given the opportunity to apply to be on the school eco-council where they work together to develop school initiatives and raise awareness about environmental issues among students and staff.
 They are also invited to a variety of environmental related trips, including a sustainability conference held at the University of Bedford.

-Across the school, students are visited by guest speakers from various sustainable backgrounds and take part in a variety of eco activities across the school calendar, recognising Earth Day, tree planting and outdoor learning opportunities.
+Across the school, students are visited by guest speakers from various sustainable backgrounds and take part in a variety of eco activities across the school calendar, recognising Earth Day, tree planting, outdoor learning opportunities and litter picks.

 Students have access to the well-being garden and sensory garden, which are used for gardening club and by the pastoral team to help with behaviour management.
 Students have built bug hotels, grown vegetables and help to maintain the spaces.